-El Templo Mayor, originally called huei teocalli in Nahuatl, is located smack bang in what is now the center of modern day Mexico City, and therefore falls under Mexico City’s Historic Centre UNESCO World Heritage Site classification.
-Widely considered to be one of the Mexican capital’s eight most important Aztec archaeological sites, here’s our brief history of El Templo Mayor.
+El Templo Mayor, originally called huei teocalli in Nahuatl, is located smack bang in what is now the center of modern day Mexico City.
+Widely considered one of the most important Aztec archaeological sites in the capital, it’s a tourist hot spot.
+If you’re planning to visit, here’s a brief history of El Templo Mayor.

-With the arrival of the Spanish in the 16th century, however, this temple was doomed to be destroyed.
-In 1521, the conquistadors began removing the Templo Mayor’s stone, using it instead to construct their great Catholic masterpiece – the Metropolitan Cathedral.
-The colonization and reconstruction of the city at the hands of the Spanish led to the Templo Mayor mainly being forgotten about.
-However, in the 20th century, archaeologists began to find nuggets that hinted to its location; Manuel Gamio found the temple’s southwest corner, Emilio Cuevas found a staircase in 1933, while 1948 saw Hugo Moedano and Elma Estrada Balmori’s discovery of serpent’s heads and offerings.
+With the arrival of the Spanish in the 16th century, however, this temple was doomed.
+In 1521, the conquistadors began removing the stone, using it instead to construct their great Catholic masterpiece – the Metropolitan Cathedral.
+The colonization and reconstruction of the city at the hands of the Spanish led to the Templo Mayor mainly being forgotten.
+However, in the 20th century, archaeologists began to find nuggets that hinted to its location; Manuel Gamio found the temple’s southwest corner, Emilio Cuevas found a staircase in 1933, while 1948 saw Hugo Moedano and Elma Estrada Balmori’s discovery of serpent heads and offerings.
 This all but confirmed that the Templo Mayor was situated somewhere to the left of the looming cathedral, rather than beneath it as previously thought.
 However, it was in fact an electric company that struck gold, so to speak, with the 1978 discovery of an enormous monolith featuring a relief of Coyolxauhqui.
 This sparked five years of excavations – headed by archaeologist Eduardo Matos Moctezuma – which necessitated the destruction of 13 colonial buildings and ultimately left us with the Templo Mayor we see today.

 Currently formed of two separate sections, the pyramid itself and the adjoining museum, the site’s museum has eight rooms which display the numerous objects found when excavating the site, including Mixtec figurines, ceramics from Veracruz, rattles, skeletons, obsidian knives and decorative masks.